Statcounter

 He struggled to hold his head up when an old metal Christmas tree angel caught his eye; he’d placed the ornament atop one of the gate spires over a month ago.

 Chris found the small angel in a box that Erin had asked him to discard; figuring it to be inappropriate to toss an angel in the trash, he placed it atop a lone spire.
 She looked like she belonged there, he thought.
+Weathered, but pretty.

 He looked at it every single day but never thought he’d be looking up at the heavenly figure with such desperation and loss of hope.

-Chris had grown to hate this street out of unbearable envy.
+Chris had grown to hate this street, out of unbearable envy.
 Just a mere four doors down, the remainder of his block was filled with families, laughter, friends and neighbors.
-It felt like an invisible fence or a moat preventing him from trespassing on the castle grounds where happiness and comfort prevailed.
+It felt like an invisible fence or a moat, preventing him from trespassing on the castle grounds where happiness and comfort prevailed.

 Each day, he witnessed neighbors lounging on their flower adorned porches playing cards; the decadent aroma of home cooked meals swept from the kitchen to the street as kids played basketball and fans watched Saints football games together.

-As Chris would soon learn, today was anything but an ordinary day.
+As Chris would soon learn, today was anything BUT an ordinary day.

-Throughout history, unexplained events have visited many in New Orleans.
-Real or imagined, New Orleans is notably a city known for the supernatural.There’s even an entire tourism industry dedicated to the subject.
+Throughout history, unexplained events have visited many folks in New Orleans.
+Real or imagined, New Orleans is, notably, a city known for the supernatural.
+There’s even an entire tourism industry dedicated to the subject.

 Where was it coming from?
 He wondered.
 I’m hallucinating, he dismissed.
 Too much to drink coupled with very little sleep for a week.
 This isn’t happening, he concluded as he blasphemously laughed toward the sky.

-The light disappeared as quickly as it came and, in an instant, Chris’ head sank; the rains pummeled his body.He was sure that it was time; this was his sign.
+The light disappeared as quickly as it came and, in an instant, Chris’ head sank; the rains stingingly pummeled his body.
+He was sure that it was time; this was his sign.

-He reached into his pocket and grabbed a bottle of pain pills that a friend had given him to help calm his nerves and get some sleep.
+He reached into his pocket and grabbed a bottle of pills that a friend had given him to help calm his nerves and get some sleep.

 The rains continued to pound his body as if they were trying to wash him away.
 Or maybe cleanse his soul.
-A mixture of sludge, water and debris from the storm drainage grate crashed against his body.As he saw it, a deserving fate had finally arrived.
+A mixture of sludge, water and debris from the storm drainage grate crashed against his almost lifeless body.
+As he saw it, a deserving fate had finally arrived.
+He felt ready.

 He knew that he didn’t have much time before the pills and alcohol mixed, finally excusing him from a life that he wished undone.
 Why couldn’t he just erase the slate and go back?
 He KNEW for sure that he would make better decisions